 Publish Written Materials for Your Job Search

 For Google, content is still king.
 If you have written materials from past jobs or from your time at school, you’re sitting on a gold mine of content that can help you rank.
-The best thing you can do with these materials is publish them on high-ranking, content-sharing sites.
+The best thing you can do with these materials is publish them on high-ranking content-sharing sites or blogs.
 However, before you can publish your golden nuggets, you may have to tweak them so they’re most effective.

 If your content contains sensitive material from a company or anything that may harm an organization, you need to clean it out.
 Either remove any specific mention by changing the names of things (products or companies, for example) to fictitious names or find a way of altering the text so you can remove the sensitive parts completely without ruining the flow of the prose.

 You also want to make sure your writing has the proper keywords and links.
 The most important keyword is your name.
 Make sure your full name appears at the top and bottom of the document with links to your other online properties.

 Use this format for the top of the document:

 By Your Full Name (linked to an online résumé)